KKassim/bookmark_manager/README.md

 # Bookmark Manager
 Rails is a full-stack framework.
 It is a server-side web application with all the tools needed to build web apps.
 Using Capybara with RSpec and Sinatra.
 I am launching a Rubyb web project.
+For this project as always my flow will be:
+As always, our flow is:

+- Requirement
+- User Story
+- Feature Test
+- Unit Tests
+- Implementation
+- Refactoring

 ## User Story #1